[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 System defenses are jointly run by the Megacorp and the Navy: 10 surface-mounted laser-turrets, a fighter squadron, 800 tons of SDBs, and two platoons of Marines.

-The Five Clans:
+The Five Clans

-The Five Clans are the native population of Breeforth's Legacy, descendants of the original colony who regressed into feudalism during the Long Night.
-Each clan is divided into three classes: "Family", the actual aristocratic families who can trace descent from the original colonists, "armed retainers" who make up the clan's security and armed forces, and the rest of the population who are normally tenant farmers/workers.
-Even in those clans governed by Direct Democracy (Gov 2), the word of "Family" has greater weight.
-As low-tech livestock ranching is the world's main "cash crop", "Family" aristocrats are more akin to "Old West Cattle Barons" than traditional nobles - established clans of "Cartwrights" and "Barkleys" now under the thumb of "Dudes from the East".
+The Five Clans are the native population of Breeforth’s Legacy, descendants of the original colonists who regressed into feudalism during the Long Night.
+Each clan is divided into three classes: “Family”, the actual aristocratic families who can trace descent from the original colonists, “armed retainers” who make up the clan’s security and armed forces, and the rest of the population who are normally tenant farmers/workers.

 Each clan has two Law Levels; the first is the "official" Law Level, enforced by the Company and the Merry Fellows; the second (in parentheses) is the actual internal Law Level.